Optimal Control of Logically Constrained Partially Observable and Multi-Agent Markov Decision Processes: Introduction

 We consider finite linear temporal logic ($\ltlf$)~\cite{de2013linear}, a temporal extension of propositional logic, to express complex tasks. $\ltlf$ is a variant of linear temporal logic (LTL)~\cite{baier2008principles}, which is interpreted over finite length strings rather than infinite length strings.
-For a given $\ltlf$ specification, we can construct a deterministic finite automaton (DFA) such that the agent's trajectory satisfies the specification if and only if it is accepted by the DFA~\cite{zhu2017symbolic}.
-Therefore, augmenting the system state with the DFA's internal state enables us to keep track of both the environment as well as the task status.
+We can express the requirements of our warehouse robot example in $\ltlf$, respectively, as follows: $Always~\neg \text{hazard.nearby}, \enspace Eventually \enspace \text{inspection.done}, \\Always \enspace (\text{low.battery} \to Eventually \enspace \text{charging.station}) $.
+We need to simultaneously consider the cumulative POMDP reward and the temporal logic satisfaction.
+For a given $\ltlf$ specification, we construct a deterministic finite automaton (DFA) that accepts an agent's trajectory if and only if it satisfies the specification~\cite{zhu2017symbolic}.
+By augmenting the system state with the DFA's internal state, we can monitor both environmental and task status.
+This approach enables us to frame our planning problem as a standard reward-constrained POMDP problem.
+In the context of our motivating example, we combine the POMDP expressing the robot dynamics in the warehouse and the DFA expressing our specifications into a constrained POMDP problem containing details of both the POMDP and the DFA (thus the $\ltlf$ specification).

-We can then reason about the cumulative POMDP reward and the temporal logic satisfaction simultaneously by formulating the planning problem as a constrained POMDP problem.
-We address the constrained POMDP problem by proposing an iterative scheme which solves a sequence of unconstrained POMDP problems using any off-the-shelf unconstrained POMDP solver~\cite{kurniawati2008sarsop,silver2010monte}, thus leveraging existing results from unconstrained POMDP planning.
+We then tackle the challenge of constrained POMDP problems by proposing an iterative primal-dual scheme which solves a sequence of unconstrained POMDP problems using any off-the-shelf unconstrained POMDP solver~\cite{kurniawati2008sarsop,silver2010monte}.
+This approach effectively leverages the established techniques of unconstrained POMDP planning.
+The iterative scheme also incorporates regret bounds from no-regret online learning \cite{hazan2016introduction}, providing guarantees on the near-optimality of the returned policy.

 Finally, we extend our framework to a multi-agent setting with information asymmetry.
-We use the previously described approach for composition with the DFA to obtain a constrained multi-agent planning problem and similarly reduce this problem to multiple unconstrained multi-agent problems.
+We use the previously described approach for composition with the DFA to obtain a constrained multi-agent planning problem.
+In this case, our approach requires solving a sequence of unconstrained multi-agent problems.
 Under some mild assumptions, these unconstrained multi-agent problems can be viewed as single-agent POMDP problems via the \emph{common information approach}~\cite{nayyar2013decentralized}.
 Owing to the theoretical guarantees of the common information approach and our algorithm, the returned policies will still provide the desired guarantees on optimality and temporal logic satisfaction.

 Our contributions can be summarized as follows: (i) We formulate a novel optimal control problem in terms of cumulative reward maximization in POMDPs under expressive $\ltlf$ constraints. (ii) We design an iterative planning scheme which can leverage any off-the-shelf unconstrained POMDP solver to solve the problem.
 Differently from existing work on constrained POMDPs, our scheme uses a no-regret online learning approach to provide theoretical guarantees on the near-optimality of the returned policy. (iii) We extend the single-agent framework to a multi-agent setting with information asymmetry, where agents have a common reward objective but can have individual or even joint temporal logic requirements.
 Their different information structure makes the problem rather difficult. (iv) We conduct experimental studies on a suite of single and multi-agent environments to validate the algorithms developed and explore their effectiveness.
 To the best of our knowledge, this is the first effort on optimal control of logically constrained partially observed and multi-agent MDP models.